-Proposal Comments 1 Conservation Authorities (CAs) have a delegated responsibility to represent the provincial interest on natural hazards.
+Proposal Comments Conservation Authorities (CAs) have a delegated responsibility to represent the provincial interest on natural hazards.
 The proposed regulation should clearly set out the consultation process with CAs and how CA interests will be addressed.
-TRCA's comments to date on this project have not been addressed but we are looking forward to seeing them addressed by MTO as soon as possible.
-Indigenous communities about the It is TRCA's experience with other MTO projects that the MTO detailed design process could be significantly improved to better protect the natural environment.
+TRCA's comments to date on this project have not been addressed but we are looking forward to seeing them addressed by MTO as soon as possible. complete and publish a draft Environmental Conditions report which identifies the study area and a preliminary design for the project, existing environmental conditions in the area, a plan to deal with any known environmental impacts identified at this stage, and a consultation record notify and consult with government agencies, stakeholders, the public, and Indigenous communities about the Environmental Conditions report It is TRCA's experience with other MTO projects that the MTO detailed design process could be significantly improved to better protect the natural environment.
 Unfortunately, on other MTO projects we have observed that the implementation of environmental controls has been weaker than controls and mitigation measures imposed or found with typical municipal or private developments.
 The Project Specific Output Specification (PSOS) agreements that are used by the province to engage future design-build consortiums (ProjectCo.) allow for design and construction practices to go forward without substantive or meaningful engagement with CAs.
-As such, there is a high risk that the first principle of the environmental assessment, to protect the environment, may not be achieved as TRCA's regulatory interests of natural hazard and natural heritage management may not be addressed in the PSOS. publish a final Environmental Conditions Report that includes a record of the consultation and a description of if and how the preliminary design was changed as a result of that consultation To this end, TRCA has engaged with Crown Agencies, such as Metrolinx, and worked through a voluntary project review (VPR) process to ensure TRCA's regulatory interests are addressed at the detailed design stage.
+As such, there is a high risk that the first principle of the environmental assessment, to protect the environment, may not be achieved as TRCA's regulatory interests of natural hazard and natural heritage management may not be addressed in the PSOS. description of if and how the To this end, TRCA has engaged with Crown Agencies, such as Metrolinx, and worked through a voluntary project review (VPR) process to ensure TRCA's regulatory interests are addressed at the detailed design stage.
 With Metrolinx, TRCA has an established service level agreement whereby we are contracted to provide regulatory type reviews in accordance with our regulatory, natural heritage and natural hazard mandate, policies and programs.
 To a be required to develop an issues resolution process that replaces the public objections process. very limited extent, TRCA has provided this service on a fee for service basis to MTO on other projects.
 TRCA has also been involved in framing and contributing to the PSOS on a confidential basis on other AFP projects.
 It is recommended that through the regulation and similar agreements we have with Metrolinx, Waterfront Toronto, Infrastructure Ontario, etc., that MTO be required to develop a Service Level Agreement (SLA) with TRCA and that through the PSOS Agreement, ProjectCo.
 Involve TRCA in the preparation of conditions and in commercially confidential meetings related to those conditions and that ProjectCo. be required to follow the TRCA Voluntary Project Review (VPR) process.